Traversing the Silk Road Through the Gobi Desert

 Gobi Desert Silk Road

-Central Asia’s Gateway on the Gobi desert Silk Road
+Central Asia’s Gateway on the Gobi Desert Silk Road

 Central Asia, a region of high mountains and wide, arid plains, served as the heartland of the Silk Road.
 The Gobi Desert‘s position on the western edge of Mongolia and the northern fringe of China made it a natural conduit for traders and Buddhist monks traveling between these regions and further west towards Central Asia.